- ⬇ Free Download

 Not all project plans are the same.
 The right format depends on your project’s complexity, industry, and management approach.

-Work is divided into short iterations (sprints), with planning, execution, and review happening in each cycle.
-Requirements can evolve between sprints.
+Work is divided into short iterations (sprints), with planning, execution, and review in each cycle.
 Best for software development, creative projects, and anything where feedback loops are essential.
-For a sprint-based template, download our Agile Software Development Plan.
+Download our Agile Software Development Plan.

-Combines waterfall’s structured phases with agile’s flexibility within each phase.
-For example, the overall project follows a waterfall sequence (plan → design → build → launch), but the “build” phase runs as agile sprints.
-This is increasingly common in organizations transitioning from waterfall to agile.
+Combines waterfall’s structured phases with agile flexibility within each phase.
+The overall project follows a sequence (plan → design → build → launch), but the “build” phase runs as agile sprints.

 Project Plan vs Other Project Documents